Phatdz-coding/CALCULATOR/README.md

 📧 **thanhphatggclass@gmail.com**

 💡 Currently supports a single calculation mode.
 💡 UI is intentionally minimal for speed and focus.
-💡 External library: "my_calculator" and "inputsDisplays" will be pulished later.